dotfyles/DevProduct-API/README.md

-# Rblx DevProduct-API
+# Rblx DevProduct-API Bot Integrations

-Simple Node.js + Vercel example that returns a "Hello World" response.
+Simple API written in python to connect with the roblox developer products API and can be intergrated into discord, telegram bots etc.

 ## How to Use